yuki24/pushing/README.md

 end
 ```

-Now you can use the `#deliveries` method.
+Now you can call the `#deliveries` method on the notifier.
 Here is an example with [ActiveSupport::TestCase](http://api.rubyonrails.org/classes/ActiveSupport/TestCase.html):

 ```ruby
 TweetNotifier.deliveries.clear # => clears the test inbox